-This article summarizes some key Florida Landlord-Tenant laws applicable to residential rental units.
+This article summarizes some key Florida rental laws applicable to residential rental units.

 If you have legal questions or concerns, we recommend consulting with the appropriate government agencies and/or a qualified lawyer in your area.
 Your local or state bar association has a referral service that can help you find a lawyer with experience in landlord-tenant law.